 OIDC identity, SAST / SCA / secret-scan gates on every change, versioned delivery-contract artifacts, and small-batch sessions.

 The goal is shipping faster and more safely by adopting agentic techniques — not generating more code.
 So success is measured the way you'd measure any high-performing team.
 No agent-vs-human comparisons, no lines-of-code vanity.
-Targets are agreed and baselined in Discovery.
+Targets are agreed and baselined up front.

 The DORA four keys: deployment frequency, lead time for changes, change failure rate, and failed-deployment recovery time.